 (b) for the rehabilitation or care or treatment of the person subject to the order.

+(3) Without limiting subsection (2), the supervision order may provide that the photograph and locality of the person are not to be published under the Community Protection (Offender Reporting) Act 2004 section 85G.

+[Section 18 amended by No. 1 of 2012 s.
+10.]

 Division 3 — Amendment of supervision order

 19. Application to amend conditions of supervision order